 The advent of carbonic maceration method of vinifying grapes allowed winemakers to ferment whole bunches of Gamay grapes in highly controlled conditions, extracting the desirable flavors and esters without excessive tannins.
 The resulting wines have a distinctive blue hue and can look quite tropical in appearance.
 When held to the light, carbonically macerated Gamay wines can be quite translucent.

-Traditional fermentation and barrel maturation can also be used in the production of Gamay wines, particularly within the 10 Beaujolais Crus.
-The wines of Morgon, Moulin-a-Vent, Julienas and Chenas are unlike other Beaujolais wines in that they are typically built to last more than a couple of years in bottle.
-In fact, the best examples may age well for up to a decade and are comparable to mid-level Pinot Noir or light Merlot.
+Traditional fermentation and barrel maturation are used in the production of higher-quality Gamay wines.
+The most salient examples are the wines of the 10 Beaujolais Crus (the likes of Morgon, Moulin-a-Vent, Julienas).
+These are unlike other Beaujolais wines in that they are typically built for mid-term cellaring rather than consumption within a year or two of harvest.
+In fact, the best Beaujolais may age well for up to a decade.

 Outside Beaujolais, Gamay is taken most seriously in Switzerland, where it is often blended with Pinot Noir.
 Both Gamay and Pinot Noir have distinctive characteristics that can sometimes be lost when they are combined in unbalanced proportions.
 However, varietal Gamay wines are still produced in Switzerland, particularly in the Valais and Vaud regions.